dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/01-introduction/index.md

 ### "there are other underlying technologies apart from k8s"

-Teams under K8s are relying on k8s.namespace, but there are teams building apps on premise, and serverless.
+Teams under K8s are relying on `k8s.namespace.name`, but there are teams building apps on premise, and serverless.

 As of today, we recommend using a common metadata structure and defining three key attributes:
-- dt.security_context
+- `dt.security_context`
-- dt.cost.costcenter
+- `dt.cost.costcenter`
-- dt.cost.product
+- `dt.cost.product`

 Back to the presentation!